 - Behaviours:

 - o Communicating and Influencing (lead behaviour)

-- Working Together

-- Ability:

-- Ability to work with complex information (lead)

 - Experience:

-- Legal Research
+- o Legal Research (lead)

-- Legal Skills
+- o Legal Skills

 - o CV

 - Technical:

 - Motivational Fit

 Further details are provided below on how to complete the online questions designed to test your ability in these areas.
-If we receive a high volume of applications, an initial sift will be carried out on the lead behaviour, communicating and influencing, together with the ability, ability to work with complex information.
+If we receive a high volume of applications, an initial sift will be carried out on the lead behaviour, communic0ating and influencing, together with the experience, Legal Research.

-APPLICATION PROCEDURE
+Chapter 13: APPLICATION PROCEDURE